RenderKit/oidn/README.md

 filter which is suitable for denoising images rendered with Monte Carlo ray tracing methods like unidirectional and bidirectional path tracing.
 It supports depth of field and motion blur as well, but it is *not* temporally stable.
-The filter is based on a deep learning based denoising algorithm, and it aims to provide a good balance between denoising performance and quality for a wide range of samples per pixel.
+The filter is based on a convolutional neural network (CNN), and it aims to provide a good balance between denoising performance and quality.
+The filter comes with a set of pre-trained CNN models that work well with a wide range of ray tracing based renderers and noise levels.

 It accepts either a low dynamic range (LDR) or high dynamic range (HDR) color image as input.
 Optionally, it also accepts auxiliary *feature*